What are Valuation Drivers?

 Summary and Relevance of the Valuation Drivers

 Frequent value assessment of any business gives a clear picture of where the company is standing.
 Moreover, whether the company has been able to consistently add value and increase its valuation.
 The management gets to know how successful its strategies have been.
-Also, it gives a chance to replan, rectify its strategies, and take care of any loopholes if the valuation is lesser than its expectations.
-Finding an appropriate mix of valuation drivers suiting the individual company’s needs and its eco-system, and its successful implementation is a key business management exercise.
+Also, it gives a chance to replan, rectify its strategy, and take care of any loopholes if the valuation is lesser than its expectations.
+Finding an appropriate mix of valuation drivers suiting the individual company’s needs and its eco-system and its successful implementation is a key business management exercise.
 And it can help the company to succeed in the long run.

 One point to note is that though it looks like valuation is much more of a quantitative exercise like financial statements, future projections, multiples of EBITDA, rate of return, etc. However, actually, this is where qualitative aspects lead by valuation drivers have more impact and influence on the business valuation.